 but the first four years of drilling yielded nothing.

 well was just 100 yards from where the first of several dry holes

-had been drilled.

-to Texas in 1907 and began publishing “The Rebel,” a socialist newspaper,
+had moved to Texas in 1907 and began publishing “The Rebel,”

-suppressed it by not allowing it into the post office
+The government suppressed it by not allowing it into the post office

 That was about the point where Hickey and some other socialists